Poland men's national basketball team: EuroBasket 2022

 At the EuroBasket 2022 qualification, Jeremy Sochan became the youngest player to ever play for Poland's national team.
 In his very first game, he led Poland over Romania 88-81.
 He played 29 minutes in which he scored 18 points, including a four-point play (3 pointer plus foul and free throw) at the end and a game-deciding block.

 The Orly played in Group D held in Prague.
 Poland started off with a win over co-host Czech Republic by 99-84.
 But in their second match, they fell back to Finland by 89-59.
 They later went back strong with their second win over Israel by 85-76.
 They won in their fourth match against the Netherlands 75-69.
 But in the fifth and final preliminary match, lost to Serbia by 96-69.
 In the knockout stage, they started their Final Phase campaign in the Round of 16 with a win over Ukraine by 93-86.
 In the quarter-finals, they stunned Slovenia by winning 90-87.
 But in the semi-finals they were unable to catch up and lost to France by 54-95.
 In the third place match, Poland fell behind to co-host Germany and lost by 69-82.
 Poland finished fourth in the final standings, it became Poland's strong finish for the first time since 1967.

 EuroBasket 2025

-Poland will co-host the EuroBasket 2025 after being able to step in for Ukraine.
-Poland is currently playing in the qualifiers despite already earning an automatic qualification as co-host.
-Matches took place at the Spodek in Katowice.
+Poland co-hosted the EuroBasket 2025 after being able to step in for Ukraine.
+Their group stage matches took place at the Spodek in Katowice.
 In the group stage, they won against Slovenia, Israel, and Iceland, and lost to France and Belgium.
-In the knockout stage, they reached the quarterfinals, finishing sixth, thanks to a win over Bosnia and Herzegovina and a loss to Turkey.
+In the knockout stage, they reached the quarter-finals, finishing sixth, thanks to a win over Bosnia and Herzegovina and a loss to Turkey.